MikeParish/sub_counter/README.md

 I thought it would be fun to make a simple, cost effective one.
-With all of the parts included, depending on what Raspberry Pi unit you have, this would cost at most $50, although you might want to spend additional money on a some sort of case.
+With all of the parts included, depending on what Raspberry Pi unit you have, this would cost at most $50, although you might want to spend additional money on some sort of case.
 Also, depending on how big of a display you want, and how many subscribers you want to display, you may need to cascade several of the display units together.